SmartMindSYSCoder/Fitrus-plugin/README.md

     sm_fitrus:
       git: https://github.com/SmartMindSYSCoder/Fitrus-plugin

+Now you can create instance of plugin :

+     final smFitrus = SmFitrus();

-to start use this plugin must be call getPermissions() then call init  method like below:
+To start use this plugin must be call getPermissions() like below:

+    smFitrus.getPermissions();

+Then call init  method like below:

                   smFitrus.init();